dagraham/tklr-dgraham/README.md

 - Waiting tasks are not displayed.
 A task is waiting if it belongs to a project and has unfinished prerequisites.
 - Only the first _unfinished_ instance of a repeating task is displayed.
 Subsequent instances are not displayed.

 There is one other circumstance in which urgency need not be computed.
-When the _pinned_ status of the task is toggled on in the user interface, the task is treated as if the computed urgency were equal to `1.0` without further computations.
+When the _pinned_ status of the task is toggled on in the user interface, the task is treated as if the computed urgency were equal to `1.0` without any actual computations.

 All other tasks will be displayed and ordered by their computed urgency scores.
 Many of these computations involve datetimes and/or intervals and it is necessary to understand both are represented by integer numbers of seconds - datetimes by the integer number of seconds _since the epoch_ (1970-01-01 00:00:00 UTC) and intervals by the integer numbers of seconds it spans.
 E.g., for the datetime "2025-01-01 00:00 UTC" this would be `1735689600` and for the interval "1w" this would be the number of seconds in 1 week, `7*24*60*60 = 604800` .
 This means that an interval can be subtracted from a datetime to obtain another datetime which is "interval" earlier or added to get a datetime "interval" later.
 One datetime can also be subtracted from another to get the "interval" between the two, with the sign indicating whether the first is later (positive) or earlier (negative).
 (Adding datetimes, on the other hand, is meaningless.)